-One advice: don’t travel alone unless you’re mentally strong, meaning you’re ready for everything, because anything can happen and you’ll be alone to face it.posted about 1 year ago
+One advice: don’t travel alone unless you’re mentally strong, meaning you’re ready for everything, because anything can happen and you’ll be alone to face it.posted over 1 year ago

 I have mixed feelings about traveling alone.
 I kinda want to try it because I’d love to be independent and go where I want to go, when I want to go, and not have to answer to anyone else I’m traveling with.
-On the other hand, I’m fairly petite and I wouldn’t feel totally safe exploring an unfamiliar city without family or a trusted friend.posted 9 months ago
+On the other hand, I’m fairly petite and I wouldn’t feel totally safe exploring an unfamiliar city without family or a trusted friend.posted about 1 year ago

 I love to be alone.
 I’ve never actually considered traveling alone, but I like the idea of it.
-I normally enjoy the company of a friend or family member when traveling, but going it alone also sounds exciting!posted 9 months ago
+I normally enjoy the company of a friend or family member when traveling, but going it alone also sounds exciting!posted about 1 year ago

 Make Her Feel Welcome with Chic Points